Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 python test_roads.py
 ```

-### Use Pre-trained Weights
+## Use Pre-trained Weights
 Download my pretrained weights from this link.
+Place the weights here.

 To test the U-Net model on the test images, run the below command.
 ```python
 python test_roads.py
 ```

-### Results from Pre-trained Weights
+## Results from Pre-trained Weights

 # Segmenting Water bodies